meist84/PUBG-Afk-Credit-Bot/README.md

 * Make a way so you can leave earlier
 * Auto Debug+ Self fixing MORE advanced
 * Add more resolutions
-* Rewrite with a gui, fix and optimize code
+* Rewrite with a gui, fix and optimize code with a config file

 Functions I have implemented:
 * Add a server picker